yoDon/microservices-research/README.md

                 - A:custom roles are up to application developer
                     - Application programmers can interact with custom role ID's in their own code
                     - Application programmers handle custom roles by varying file permissions explicitly
-        - [X] Directory structure
+        - [X] Bucket structure
+                    appBucket000/ ----> Versioning is on, all of this is cached locally as it is used _bans.json
+                        _enterpriseToHashAndBucket.json
+                        _orgToHashAndBucket.json
+                        _userToHashAndBucket.json
+                        _folderToHashAndBucket.json
-                    appBucket/ ----> Versioning is on, all of this is cached locally as it is used _bannedUsers.json
+                    appBucketNNN/ ----> Versioning is on, all of this is cached locally as it is used enterpriseIdHash6_o_{id}/
-                        _accountToHash.json
-                        _orgToHash.json
-                        _folderToHash.json
+                            enterprise.json
+                            buckets.json <--------- bucketIds that can be distributed among cloud services orgs.json
+                            users.json
-                        orgIdHash6_o_{id}/ <------- S3 recommends root folder starts with 6-8 hash-style
+                            roles.json <----------- Role IDs are scoped by owning enterprise (can be granted to members of any enterprise) orgIdHash6_o_{id}/ <------- S3 recommends root folder starts with 6-8 hash-style org.json
-                            org.json
+                            members.json
-                            roles.json <----------- Role IDs are scoped by owning org (can be granted to members of any org) files.json <----------- All files an org has explicit permissions to accountIdHash6_u_{id}/ <--- S3 recommends root folder starts with 6-8 hash-style chars account.json
+                            files.json <----------- All files an org has explicit permissions to accountIdHash6_u_{id}/ <--- S3 recommends root folder starts with 6-8 hash-style chars account.json
-                            files.json <----------- All files a user has explicit permissions to commits.json <--------- Journal of all commits (accountId, date, multiple file versions or perm changes) folderIdHash6_f_{id}/
+                            files.json <----------- All files a user has explicit permissions to commits.json <--------- Journal of all commits by user (accountId, date, multiple file versions or perm changes) folderIdHash6_f_{id}/
                             list.json -----> incl. perms, only leaf perms.json needs to be checked folderFoo/